billSianipar/PrincipalComponentAnalysis/README.md

-# Wine class prediction using Support Vector Machine - Machine Learnign method.
+# PCA (Principal Component Analysis) on breast cancer dataset.

-`Support Vector Machine is used using polynomial kernel or the radial basis function kernel to generate Support Vector Classifier that later will be used to classify the data into classes.`
+`This notebook shows how PCA method can in a way "shrink" the number of column of the dataset.
+Shrinking in this case doesn't mean that the method eliminates the unnecessary columns, and leave the necessary ones.
+Rather, it just transforms the dataset to n-dimensional dataset.
+And the transformed dataset represents the relationship inside the original dataset (e.g. a 30-dimensional dataset) in just n number of columns (e.g. a 2-dimensional dataset).`

-`The method most of the time relies on how scaled the data in the dataset is (since it's based on gradient descent algorithm), and also its hyperparameter values.`
+`And by doing that, PCA can measure how much each column of the original dataset affect the relationship inside the dataset.`

-`This notebook shows how to apply the models using python to predict wine class using given features.
-The dataset is from the sklearn.datasets library.`
+`This notebook shows how to apply the method on the breast cancer dataset provided by Scikit learn library.`